Certified Community Behavioral Health Clinic (CCBHC)

 - Integrate additional services to emphasize recovery, wellness, trauma-informed care, and physical-behavioral health.

-Harmony Club offers persons with mental health disabilities the opportunity to be part of a social club, making friends and learning new skills.
+Harmony Center offers persons with mental health disabilities the opportunity to be part of a social club, making friends and learning new skills.
 Harmony uses a consumer empowerment model, integrating consumer-led activities with the more traditional staff leadership.
 While Harmony is not a treatment program, we do work closely with staff from other HDC CSP services to assist consumers with vocational, housing, and psychotherapy needs.

 Available Locations: St. Louis